DigitalHammer/Security-Writeups/OffSec-ProvingGrounds/Sar/sar-writeup.md

 ![Link an image](https://raw.githubusercontent.com/DigitalHammer/Security-Writeups/main/OffSec-ProvingGrounds/Sar/Images/15-echophpshell.png "Sar Walkthrough")

-- Setup a netcat listner in a terminal on your Kali VM
+- Setup a netcat listener in a terminal on your Kali VM
-  - Remembering the cronjob runs every 5 minutes, we may need to wait for a few minutes for it to cycle and execute our reverse shell
+  - Remembering the cronjob runs every 5 minutes, we may need to wait a few minutes for it to cycle and execute our reverse shell

 ```
 nc -lvp 8888